Top Cryptocurrency Trends for 2022-2025

 How about another example?

-NBA Top Shot, the most popular new digital asset marketplace, deals in professional basketball collectibles.
+NBA Top Shot, a popular NFT marketplace, deals in professional basketball collectibles.

 It allows fans to buy and sell digital video highlights of their favorite players.